-See the blog at the bottom of this page.
-Of varied things literary; on various Fridays from September through May, a guest honors another writer; please contact me for more information if you'd like to submit a Friday feature.
+See the blog at the bottom of this page; click inside any post to subscribe.
+On various Fridays from September through May, a guest honors another writer; please contact me for more information if you'd like to submit a Friday feature.

 Kirkus Review calls Miraculous Medal, "a work that, at its best, invites richly deserved comparison to that of Ernest J. Gaines."

 Chris Harding Thornton reviewed Miraculous Medal for The Colorado Review here.